Jersey Boy Tomato

 Edible Qualities

-Jersey Boy Tomato is an annual vegetable plant that is commonly grown for its edible qualities.
+Jersey Boy Tomato is an annual vegetable plant that is typically grown for its edible qualities.
 It produces large rose round tomatoes (which are technically 'berries') with red overtones and rose flesh which are usually ready for picking from mid to late summer.
 This is an indeterminate variety, which means it produces fruit throughout the growing season.
 The tomatoes have a delicious taste and a pleasant fragrance.

 The tomatoes are most often used in the following ways: